Updated

 If you’ve ever sat through a training video narrated by a wooden AI voice in front of a static slideshow, you already know the answer: yes.
 But the right AI video tool?
 That’s harder to find.

 Synthesia promises to turn a script into a polished video with a real-looking avatar—no camera, no actor, no green screen.
 Sounds perfect.
-But after testing it against competitors and calculating actual ROI, the question isn’t whether AI video works.
+But after analyzing it against competitors and calculating actual ROI from public pricing and user reports, the question isn’t whether AI video works.
 It’s whether Synthesia is the one you should pay for.

 Let’s dig in.